yshorish/OSF-Workshop/README.md

-# Food Studies & Nutrition Workshop on the OSF
+# General Workshop on the OSF
-## August 4, 2016 | Bobost 617

-These are slides for a workshop given to the faculty members in NYU's department of Food Studies and Nutrition.
+These are slides for a general introduction to OSF.
+These have been adapted from Vicky Steeves' slidedeck from NYU (github.com/VickySteeves/OSF-Workshop).